ryanef/terraform-aws-vpc/README.md

 This module is published on Terraform Registry and has default settings that create a VPC with 2 public subnets and 4 private subnets.
 NAT Gateway and VPC Endpoints are disabled by default but easily changed in `variables.tf`

-See the [Application Loadbalancer](https://registry.terraform.io/modules/ryanef/loadbalancer/aws/latest), ECS Fargate and EC2 modules if interested in deploying applications to this VPC.
+See the [Application Loadbalancer](https://registry.terraform.io/modules/ryanef/loadbalancer/aws/latest), <a href="https://registry.terraform.io/modules/ryanef/fargate/aws/latest" target="_blank">AWS Fargate</a> for deploying containerized applications with private networking using this VPC.

 ## QUICK START

 No inputs required unless you want to change defaults.
 This will create a VPC named `TF_VPC` in `us-east-1`.
-The module is hosted on a public Terraform registry so put this in a `main.tf` file and run `terraform init`
+The module is hosted on a public Terraform registry so all you have to do to get started is put this in a `main.tf` file and run `terraform init`

 ```bash
 module "vpc" {